istio/istio.io/content/docs/concepts/security/index.md

   - user: "service-account-a"
   - user: “istio-ingress-service-account”
     properties:
-    - request.auth.claims[“email”]: “a@foo.com”
+    - request.auth.claims[email]: “a@foo.com”
   roleRef:
     kind: ServiceRole
     name: "products-viewer"
 {{< /text >}}

 In the case that you want to make a service(s) publicly accessible, you set the subject to user: "*".
-This assigns the ServiceRole to all users and services.
+This assigns the `ServiceRole` to all users and services.

 {{< text yaml >}}